 Being an artist or creative person, it is so vital to be able to get those creative juices flowing.
 Learning how to recognize being stuck and how to become “unstuck” is a challenge that every creative has and will face.
 As strange as it may sound, one of the best things that we can do is to relax.
 Often when we are stuck, we become more stressed and more frustrated, and it becomes a cycle.
 However, if you are able to tap into a few of the relaxation techniques below, it can free you and your creativity.

 Breathing – Finding a comfortable, quiet place to sit or lie down and pay attention to your breathing is a quick, simple way to refocus.
-Pay attention to how you are breathing (normally versus deeply).
+Pay attention to how you are breathing.
 Do this for several minutes, taking slow, deep breaths and making sure you exhale fully each time.
-This technique can help reduce fear and pain, but for stuck creatives, it can also help you clear your mind and alleviate the stress of trying to come up with your next project.
+This technique can help reduce fear and pain, and for stuck creatives, it can also help you clear your mind and alleviate the stress of trying to come up with your next project.

 Meditation – A part of becoming unstuck is to remove barriers or limitations that we might be experiencing.
 The reasons for these barriers vary, but could be work, relationships, finances or even our own thoughts.
 By meditating, we are centering our thoughts and focusing on the present.
 If you enjoy silent meditation, spend a few minutes in quiet reflection.
 If you struggle with silent meditation, you can try guided meditation to keep your thoughts from wandering to worries and preoccupations.